Opelousas massacre

-The Opelousas massacre, which began on September 28, 1868, was one of the bloodiest massacres of the Reconstruction era in the United States.
+The Opelousas massacre, or St. Landry Massacre, which began on September 28, 1868, was one of the bloodiest massacres of the Reconstruction era in the United States.
 In the aftermath of the ratification of Louisiana's Constitution of 1868 and the Fourteenth Amendment to the United States Constitution, tensions between white Democrats and Black Republicans in St. Landry Parish, Louisiana escalated throughout the summer of 1868.
 On September 28, white schoolteacher and Republican newspaper editor Emerson Bentley was attacked and beaten by three, Democratic white supremacists while teaching a classroom of Black children in Opelousas, Louisiana.
 Rumors of Bentley's death, while unfounded, led both Black Republicans and white supremacist Democrats, including the St. Landry Parish chapter of the Knights of the White Camelia, to threaten violent retribution.
 In the days following Bentley's subsequent covert flight to New Orleans, the massacre began.
 Heavily outnumbered, Black citizens were chased, captured, shot, murdered, and lynched during the following weeks.
 While estimates of casualties vary widely, several sources number the deaths between 150 and 300 black people and several dozen whites.
 Following the massacre, the Republican Party in St. Landry Parish was eliminated for several years.

 Background

 The Louisiana Constitution of 1868, ratified in April, established a bill of rights, gave Black men the right to vote, established an integrated public education system throughout the state, and gave Blacks guaranteed access to public accommodations.
 As a result, both state and local Republican candidates were successful in the spring elections.
-In July, the Fourteenth Amendment to the United States Constitution was ratified, leading to increased tensions between white supremacists and newly-enfranchised Black citizens.
+In July, the Fourteenth Amendment to the United States Constitution was ratified, leading to increased tensions between white supremacists and newly enfranchised Black citizens.
 Throughout the summer of 1868, white supremacists harassed and shot Blacks throughout the state.

 In St. Landry Parish, the white supremacist group Knights of the White Camelia was thought to have 3,000 members—21% of the population at the time.
 The Knights' local chapter, the Seymour Knights, established a sizeable presence at a September 13 meeting between Black Republicans and white Democrats in Washington, Louisiana.
 Several Blacks from nearby Opelousas were aiming to join the Democratic Party, and while neither party was enthusiastic about the move, the Seymour Knights intended to prevent it altogether.
 At one point, a misfired rifle almost caused tensions to erupt into chaos, but it ended peacefully with two provisions: Future attendees at gatherings would not be permitted to carry firearms, and newspaper editor Emerson Bentley of the Republican St. Landry Progress would refrain from publishing inflammatory anti-Democrat rhetoric in the paper.